sadeesaw/agile-pm-travelbooker/README.md

 These are defined in [app.js](C:\Users\DELL\Downloads\Agile PM GCW\travel booker\app.js).

-## Sri Lanka Domestic Travel Scope

-This project has been cleaned up to support a domestic Sri Lanka travel model.

-That means:

-- No international destinations should be shown
-- No flight or airport-based package logic should remain
-- No visa or immigration-based travel flows should remain
-- Pricing should reflect local travel components only
-- Dashboards and bookings should point to active Sri Lanka package data

 ## Notes

 - This project currently uses mock/static data rather than a live backend
 - Dashboard sections include demo content and UI flows
 - Payment, booking, and support interactions are frontend simulations

-## Future Improvements

-- Connect packages, hotels, and bookings to a real backend/database
-- Add persistent authentication
-- Add real booking validation and payment integration
-- Add admin content management for packages and hotels
-- Add automated tests for filtering, booking, and dashboard flows